-60. A review of the cost of holiday entitlements (in the form of annual leave, lieu time and flexitime) earned by employees but not taken before the year-end which employees can carry forward into the next year.
+60. A review of the cost of holiday entitlements (in the form of annual leave, lieu and flexi-time) earned by employees but not taken before the year-end which employees can carry forward into the next year.
 If the value is of a significant amount an accrual is charged to the CIES.